braedynl/CSE231-020-SS20/README.md

 **As of 3/11/2020 at 12:00 PM, in-person class meetings have been suspended by MSU due to potential spread of the coronavirus, COVID-19.
 All operations of this course are now online.
 See "Section Information" below.**

+## Final Exam Information

+The final exam will be on __Monday, April 27th from 10:00 AM to 12:00 PM.__ It is worth 23% of your overall course grade.
+Like the midterms, you are allowed one sheet of notes (both sides), but no electronic devices.
+Non-native English speakers may bring a paper dictionary.

+The final exam will be on Mimir.
+It will contain a mixture of coding problems, matching, and multiple choice.
+I recommend reviewing old Mimir exercises and projects, alongside the past final exams (found below).

+You will be proctored via our traditional Zoom lab session.
+See "Section Information" below for Zoom session details.

+You must access Zoom via your phone, and prop it up such that you and your computer screen are in view.
+Please arrive to the Zoom meeting 30 minutes early to prepare.

 Course Website: https://web.cse.msu.edu/~cse231/
   - [Syllabus](https://web.cse.msu.edu/~cse231/Online/General/syllabus.html)
   - [Course Schedule](https://web.cse.msu.edu/~cse231/Online/due_dates.html)